NirantK/awesome-project-ideas/README.md

 - **Do you have any advice before I start my project?**
   [Advice for Short Term Machine Learning Projects](https://rockt.github.io/2018/08/29/msc-advice) by Tim R. is a pretty good starting point!

-- **Would you like to share my solution/code to a problem here?**
-  Sure - why not?

-  Go to the [GitHub issues](https://github.com/NirantK/awesome-project-ideas/issues) tab in this repository and let me know there.

 - **How can I add my ideas here?**
   Just send a pull request and we'll discuss?